mpsonntag/prespost/201911a_odml_rdf_article/outline.md

 Fuseki is an open source SPARQL query server from the Apache Jena[ApacheJena] Semantic Web tools suite that we adopted to support odml style RDF.
-We provide an instance that is publicliy available under https://meta.g-node.org.
+We provide an instance that is publicly available under https://meta.g-node.org.
 Here we provide a metadata database of all Datasets that have been published by CRCNS[CRCNS] and G-Node[GIN].
 The server provides example queries how the contained database can be queried.